 - Mathrubhumi Year Book: Another yearly published encyclopedia

-- Yojana Magazine: A monthly published magazine by the Ministry of Information and Broadcasting which covers all the socio-economic issues in the country.
+- Yojana Magazine: A monthly published magazine by the Ministry of Information and Broadcasting that covers all the socio-economic issues in the country.

 - Kurukshetra Magazine: It is a monthly published magazine containing the recently launched government policies, initiatives, etc.